 - Volunteer: We are 100% volunteer operated!
 To be a volunteer, you must be 18 years or older.
 If you are under 18, you must have parent/guardian approval.
 We accept individual volunteers and groups.
-To schedule a group volunteer project or activity please contact us at email@example.com.
-Contact us to take a tour of our boutique and find out more about our volunteer opportunities and times.
+Contact us at firstname.lastname@example.org to find out more about our volunteer opportunities.
 We are currently looking for volunteers to help in the following ways:

 - Building maintenance and cleaning

 - Community outreach

 - Host a Drive: Your business, organization, school, church, or other community group can make a big difference by hosting a drive to collect critical supplies and spreading the word!
 We collect NEW teen appropriate clothing, toiletries, non-perishable food, and school supplies year round.
 Every in-kind donation helps us stretch the budget!
 Hosting a collection drive does more than help us provide these critical items to those in need, it raises awareness in the community!
 We can help you get started and even provide collection bins.
 Please contact us for more information about hosting a drive at email@example.com.